sisi-tarak/react-interview-questions/README.md

     ```

      **[⬆ Back to Top](#table-of-contents)**
+    <br><br>

 11. ### Explain the difference between functional components and class components in React?

     Functional components are JavaScript functions that accept props and return React elements.
-They are simpler and more lightweight than class components, and they can use React hooks to manage state and lifecycle.
+They are simpler and more lightweight than class components, and they can use React hooks to manage state and lifecycle.  <br>
     Class components are ES6 classes that extend React.Component and have their own state and lifecycle methods.

      **[⬆ Back to Top](#table-of-contents)**
+    <br><br>

 12. ### What are React hooks?